loomio/loomio-coop-handbook/coordination.md

     * Coordinators attend board meeting to the extent necessary

+    * Maintain companies office responsibilities, such as share register, director changes, and annual report

+    *  Manage company secretary

-* Set up conditions to enable operational delivery
+* Create conditions to enable operational delivery

-    * Can delegate to a process (such as agile sprints), structure (like working groups) or person, or simply support self-management emerging from the team if it’s working well
+    * Can delegate to a process (such as agile sprints), structure (like working groups) or person, or simply support self-management emerging from the team (if it’s working well).
+Coordinators make sure the system we're using is working.

     * Support operational delivery process development and quality improvements

-    * Raise flags to the membership, board, teams, or individuals / stewards if there are problems with operational accountability
+    * Raise flags to the membership, board, teams, or individuals / stewards if there are problems with operational accountability or delivery

 * Coordinate annual/quarterly strategic planning process